 Exploration started again in 2007 and continued up to 2015.
 In 2010 a resource estimation and a conceptual study was conducted.
-After exploration drilling in 2012 -2013, with the main focus to increases the mineral resource, a new ore interpretation and estimation was made, followed by the start of an extended conceptual study.
+After exploration drilling in 2012 -2013, with the main focus to increases the mineral resource, a new ore interpretation and estimation was made, followed by study.

-The Scoping study was completed in 2014 and indicated marginal or no profitability.
+The Scoping study was completed in 2014.

-The high content of penalty elements (Hg, Sb and As) in the concentrates is a challenge to be further investigated if advancing of this project is to take place.
+The high content of deleterious elements (Hg, Sb and As) in the concentrates is one of the challenges to be further investigated if advancing this project.